samaradel/www_threefold/www.threefoldtoken.com/content/community/community.md

 Our Ambassadors are the first 30 people who are supporting us on our journey to a better world.
 Each of them believes in our values and mission and are proud Token holders.

-Together these 30 people serve on our community board driving the Foundation forward.

 ## Our first 200 Individual TF Miners.

 Our TF Miners are the first 200 individuals who received a ThreeFold Node and want to help us to get neutral capacity out which is used to run our own blockchain which is used to host the TF Directory and ItsYou.Online.